Reforesting the mountain, one tree at a time.

-Join the Alta Environmental Center, TreeUtah and the Cottonwood Canyons Foundation for our annual Alta Tree Planting Day.
-On this day, we will plant up to 1,000 native tree saplings across the mountain—essential to restoring and protecting Alta’s forests.
+Join the Alta Environmental Center, TreeUtah and the Cottonwood Canyons Foundation for our annual Alta Tree Planting Day!

-Each sapling starts as a seed collected from Alta’s trees.
-Every fall, U.S. Forest Service climbers gather cones from high in the canopy, which are then sent to a Forest Service nursery in Idaho.
-There, they are nurtured through the winter and grown into strong, healthy saplings—ready to return to Alta’s alpine slopes with the help of our community.
+Each sapling begins its journey right here at Alta.
+Every fall, U.S. Forest Service climbers collect cones from high in the canopy.
+The seeds are sent to a Forest Service nursery in Idaho, where they are nurtured into strong, healthy young trees—ready to return home to Alta’s slopes with the help of our community.

 About

-- This event is for intermediate and advanced hiking abilities only
+- This event is recommended for hikers with intermediate to advanced abilities only.

 Partners